University of Gothenburg

 Photo: Malin Arnesson

-Björn Burmann, Senior Lecturer in Biophysics
+Björn Burmann, Professor of Biophysics

 The Burmann group investigates macromolecular protein machines by high-resolution Nuclear Magnetic Resonance (NMR) to decipher dynamical and structural changes underlying essential cellular functions.